Galois closures and elementary components of Hilbert schemes of points: Introduction

-\begin{remark} In fact, Theorem \ref{thm:main} is proved by showing a stronger statement:~for $n\geq4$, $G(A_n/\kk)$ has trivial negative tangents, i.e.~the negatively graded pieces of the $T^1$-module $T^1(G(A_n/\kk)/\kk,G(A_n/\kk))_{<0}=0$; see Section \ref{sub:tcc} for a brief review of the $T^i$-modules.
-This stronger result is established in Theorem \ref{thm:main-plus-tnt}. \end{remark}
+A graded $\kk$-algebra $R$ is said to have trivial negative tangents if the negatively graded pieces of the $T^1$-module $T^1(R/\kk,R)_{<0}$ vanish; see Section \ref{sub:tcc} for a brief review of the $T^i$-modules.
+In \cite[Theorem 1.2]{Jelisiejew--2019}, Jelisiejew proves that if $R$ has trivial negative tangents, then all components of the Hilbert scheme containing $[R]$ are elementary.